egel-lang/egel-lang.github.io/SEMANTICS.md

 ## Advantages

-The benefits of this model are twofold:
+The benefits of this model are twofold.

 + First, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
 It's a slow but extremely robust mode of operation; too often have I experienced with functional programming that you test your code on small input, to have it explode on larger input.
 What's the point of functional